 I was re-elected with 88 per cent of the vote.

-In 2006, after being elected Governor with overwhelming margins of support from my city neighbors, we became the first state in the nation to take Citistat statewide.
+In 2006, after being elected Governor with overwhelming margins of support from my city neighbours, we became the first state in the nation to take Citistat statewide.
 Statestat was born.
 We reduced violent crime to 35-year lows and our incarceration rate to 20-year lows.
 We cut infant mortality to 20-year lows, foster care placements in half by healing families first and juvenile homicides in half.

 For the first time, we made our public schools the best in America for five years in a row.
 We started measuring, mapping, and driving the human actions on land that led to the greatest reductions in nitrogen, phosphorous and sedimentary pollution of the waters of the Chesapeake Bay.
 Our BayStat program was adopted by the other five states of the Chesapeake Watershed.
 The EPA now measures, monitors and assures state accountability through its own federal version – ChesapeakeStat.